cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/04d-improving-apim-security.md

 # Improving API Management Security

 So we now have a microservice that is accessible only via the API management url.
-We can now turn our focus on imporving the secrity of the API.
+We can now turn our focus to improving the security of the API.

 ## Enabling Security using API Keys

 Now that our API is accessible via the API Management, we can start enabling some of the security features included.

-- Go to the *Definition" tab
+- Go to the *Definition" tab for the API in API Management
 - Scroll to *Security and Rate Limiting*
 - On the right, enable the *Require applications to authenticate via API key* option
     - Method: API key only